camlinke/wordcount/part2.md

   DATABASE_URL:               postgres://info:about/my/database
   HEROKU_POSTGRESQL_NAVY_URL: postgres://info:about/my/database
 ```

-If only the APP_SETTINGS part is there we need to add the Postgres addon to your stage servers.
-Run the following to add the Postgres addon to your heroku app:
+If only the `APP_SETTINGS` part is there we need to add the Postgres addon to your staging server.
+To do so, run the following to add the Postgres addon to your heroku app:

 ```
 $ heroku addons:add heroku-postgresql:dev --app stage-wordcount3000